 It can be subdivided pathologically into:

-After long-term exposure to noxious smoke, inflammatory cells such as macrophages, neutrophils, and T lymphocytes are recruited which play an important role in the development of emphysema.
-First, macrophages are activated which release the neutrophil chemotactic factors like leukotriene B4 and Interleukin-8.
+After long-term exposure to noxious smoke, inflammatory cells such as macrophages, neutrophils, and T lymphocytes are recruited, which play an important role in the development of emphysema.
+First, macrophages are activated, which release neutrophil chemotactic factors like leukotriene B4 and Interleukin-8.
 Once the neutrophils are recruited, these along with macrophages release multiple proteinases and lead to mucus hypersecretion.

 Smoking history is important with an emphasis on the age at which the person started smoking and the total pack years.
 If the person has quit smoking, then it is important to know how many years have passed since he/she last smoked.
 History of environmental and occupational exposure and family history of chronic respiratory conditions and COPD is essential.

 In the early stages of the disease, the physical examination may be normal.
 Patients with emphysema are typically referred to as “pink puffers,” meaning cachectic and non-cyanotic.
-Expiration through pursed lips (increases airway pressure and prevent airway collapse during respiration) and use of accessory muscles of respiration are seen in advanced disease.
+Expiration through pursed lips increases airway pressure and prevents airway collapse during respiration, and the use of accessory muscles of respiration are seen in advanced disease.
 Clubbing of the digits is not typical of COPD.
 Many other comorbidities may be possible.
 Current smokers may have an odor of smoke and nicotine staining of hands and fingernails.

 Emphysema is a pathological diagnosis.
 Accordingly, routine laboratory and radiographic studies are not indicated.